nlepage/go-wasm-http-talk/slides.md

 - This means it can be stopped and restarted as much as we want.
 - And this is actually a good thing, because the lifecycle of ServiceWorkers is event based.
 - The browser will start the ServiceWorker only when it is necessary, for example when a FetchEvent is received.
-- Then if no more events are received, after some time the browser may decide to stop the ServiceWorker.
+- Then if no more events are received, after some time the browser may decide to stop the ServiceWorker and kill the WebAssembly binary.
-- So what happens if our server actually has some state?
+- So if my server is stateful, the state will be lost.
-- To find out, we can take back our hello example and add a request counter at the end of the hello message.
-- demo...
 - So how can we work around this?
 Well there is no real solution here.
 - The ServiceWorkers specification does not allow to keep a ServiceWorker alive if it has no clients.
 - This means we need at least one page to be loaded in the scope of the ServiceWorker, if we want to be able to keep it alive.